krasimir/react-in-patterns/patterns/higher-order-components/README.md

 var OriginalComponent  = (props) => <p>{ props.title }</p>;
 ```

-Higher-order components are in the center of another useful pattern - [../dependency-injection](dependency injection).
+Higher-order components are in the center of another useful pattern - [dependency injection](../dependency-injection).